 Play castaway for a day at Ranguana Caye, one of many postcard-perfect islands off Belize’s mainland.
 This one is private and only allows a maximum of 25 day guests, so it feels exclusive.
 It features a sandy beach, clear swimming waters and even three overnight cabanas.

 Adventure is limitless in Belize, and the only worry for thrill-seeking families is how to do it all during one vacation.

 The ancient Maya believed the limestone caves of Belize were entrances to Xibalba, their ancient underworld, and were used as ceremonial sites.
 By far Belize’s most popular adventure that doesn’t involve a snorkel is cave tubing, which is exactly what it sounds like — floating in an inner tube along rivers that dip in and out of caves, often with a headlamp to lead the way.
-There are several options, but the original is a 7-mile “River of Caves” tube float with Caves Branch Adventure Company.
+There are several options, but the original is a 7-mile “River of Caves” tube float.
 You can also combine it with a zip-lining adventure for a full day of adrenaline-pumping action.

 Bring out your inner Indiana Jones with a trip to Actun Tunichil Muknal cave, or ATM cave as it’s called.
 Inside you’ll see skeletons, pottery and other relics of the Mayan civilization.
 FYI: You’ll need an authorized tour guide to bring you to the cave, which involves a trek through the jungle and fording shallow rivers and pools, so consider this for older kids/teens only.